 - 8. Set Data/XData to ON in the Output tab of the MU183021A, and then select the Output module function button. - 9.
 Adjust the threshold voltage of the MU183041A.
-Click the Auto Adjust module function button. - 10.
-Start the measurement on the Result tab of the MU183041A, and check the BER measurement result.
+Select the Auto Adjust module function button. - Start the measurement on the Result screen of the MU183041A, and check the BER measurement result.